jystio/jystio.github.io/content/location.md

 EC2Y 8DS<br>\
 England, UK

-The Barbican Conservatory is located on Level 3, if you’re coming from inside the main Barbican building, and will be sign-posted throughout.<br>\
+The Barbican Conservatory is located on Level 3, if you’re coming from inside the main Barbican building, and will be sign-posted throughout.

 Walking from Barbican tube station, you’ll see steps with ‘Art Gallery’ above them, these will lead you up to the Sculpture Court where you'll see a sign for the Conservatory.

 ---